Cannibal Killers Live

-Cannibal Killers Live is the first video album by American heavy metal band Static-X. It is the first time the band has released a live album, and contains footage from a live performance in Spokane, Washington.
+Cannibal Killers Live is a CD/DVD box set by American industrial metal band Static-X. It is the first time the band has released a live album, and contains footage from a live performance in Spokane, Washington.
 Cannibal Killers Live contains the entire library of the band's officially released videos, and is accompanied by a CD that contains the audio for the Spokane concert.
 There was also a special edition of the set which was only attainable through Static-X's website.
 The special edition included a third disc containing a concert filmed in Los Angeles, 1997.